-Ship's surgeon Francis Logan made several voyages to Australia.
-It was not unusual for surgeons to make five or six voyages on the transports and they became well used to the particular problems that faced the convicts on the long voyage to Australia.
+It was not unusual for surgeons to make several voyages on convict ships and they became well used to the particular problems that faced the prisoners on the long voyage to Australia.

 Francis Logan died in 1862 in Wellington, New Zealand aged 84.
 His wife Janet lived until 1903.